typelevel/Laika/README.md

 The library is published to Maven Central for Scala 2.13, 2.12 and Scala.js 1.x and the sbt plugin for sbt 1.x.

+Support for Scala 3 and cats-effect 3 is available on master, but has not been released yet.

 The last release supporting Scala 2.11 had been 0.10.0, the last release for Scala 2.10 and sbt 0.13 was 0.7.0.